249

 90 MHz requires a MUF of 241 MHz

 Sporadic-E extensively occurs from May to August (Northern Hemisphere) on 50MHz, with a peak in June, with ES on 144MHz occurring less than 10% of that time.
-Band openings on 50 MHz can last for many hours, but the higher the VHF band the less time they last with some 144 MHz ES lasting as little as 5 minutes on occasion
+It is inherently unstable and temporary.

 The angle of incidence is important too, it is thought that VHF radio signal angles of up to 30 degrees above the horizon will be reflected by ES, but any angle higher is likely to pass straight through the ES clouds.